Armour/Book-Store-Management-System/README.md

 Book :
     name            the book's title
-    isbn            the book's ISBN number, which is the unique identifier of a book (not a copy) author          the name of the auhor.
+    isbn            the book's ISBN number, which is the unique identifier of a book (not a copy) author          the name of the author.
 E.g. X.Zed.Amour category        the book's category number.
 E.g. 1 maybe for Literature, 2 maybe for Computer number          the remaining amount of copies in book store price           the retail price of a book